glennji/openlumify/docs/features.md

-# Visallo Features
+# OpenLumify Features

-Many featues within Visallo are developed and run as plugins to the system.
+Many featues within OpenLumify are developed and run as plugins to the system.
 There are two basic types of plugins, web plugins and graph property worker plugins.
-Please see the [extension point documentation](extension-points/index.md) if you'd like to learn how to build your own Visallo plugins.
+Please see the [extension point documentation](extension-points/index.md) if you'd like to learn how to build your own OpenLumify plugins.

 ## Web Plugins

-The following web plugins come with Visallo, but not all are [installed](#viewing-active-plugins) by default.
+The following web plugins come with OpenLumify, but not all are [installed](#viewing-active-plugins) by default.

 | Feature | Description |
 | ------- | -------------------|